moto-timo/yocto-docs/documentation/dev-manual/custom-distribution.rst

 Creating Your Own Distribution
 ******************************

-When you build an image using the Yocto Project and do not alter any distribution :term:`Metadata`, you are using the Poky distribution.
+When you build an image using the Yocto Project and follow the default setup showcased in :doc:`/dev-manual/start`, you are using the :term:`Poky` reference distribution.

 Poky is explicitly a *reference* distribution for testing and development purposes.
 It enables most hardware and software features so that they can be tested, but this also means that from a security